 - Weakened immune systems due to disease or medication

-- People younger than 19 years old who are receiving long-term aspirin therapy
+- Younger than age 19 and receiving long-term aspirin therapy

-Consider getting your flu shot this season.
-It may cost little to nothing to get your entire family vaccinated and help keep them healthy, especially if you have an FSA or HSA.
-Click here to find a vaccine provider.
+For your health and that of those around you, consider getting a flu shot this season.
+It can cost little to nothing to get your entire family vaccinated and keep them healthy.

 DataPath, Inc. creates cloud-based solutions for FSA and HSA administration, with benefits debit cards.